-Before you vote on Proposal 2 - "To consider and approve, on a non-binding, advisory basis, the compensation of our named executive officers" - the compensation committee encourages you to review this Executive Summary, as well as the additional detail provided in the Compensation Discussion and Analysis, compensation tables, and narrative of this proxy statement.
+Before you vote on Proposal 2 - Advisory Vote on the Compensation of our Named Executive Officers - the compensation committee encourages you to review this Executive Summary, as well as the additional detail provided in the Compensation Discussion and Analysis, compensation tables, and narrative of this proxy statement.

-The Company's executive program is designed to reflect pay-for-performance, and has a strong focus on long-term performance in alignment with the Company's long-term strategic business interests and stockholders' interests.
-The compensation committee annually reviews the design of the executive compensation program, and continues to support its design for 2020.
+The Company's executive compensation program is designed to reflect pay-for-performance, with a focus on long-term performance in alignment with the Company's long-term strategic business interests and stockholders' interests.
+The compensation committee annually reviews the design of the executive compensation program, and continues to support its design for 2021.

-Achievement of 2020 Pay-for-Performance Metrics and Goals
+Achievement of 2021 Pay-for-Performance Metrics and Goals

-In the face of the unprecedented and largely unforeseeable demands of the pandemic environment in 2020, management continued to achieve success in the execution of the Company's strategic goals while delivering strong operating and financial performance.
-In 2020 we maintained or improved our operating metrics, and achieved top decile financial performance for each of total stockholder return, growth, and profitability.
-During the year, our closing stock price increased from \$135.69 to \$212.68, an increase of 57%.
-Moreover, we further transitioned our strategy from the turnaround and sustainability plan mounted in 2018 and 2019 to the goal of achieving both inorganic and organic growth.
-We generated premium revenue of \$18.3 billion, an increase of 13% over 2019, reflecting increased membership.
-We ended the year with 4 million managed care members, a 700,000 member increase year-over-year, primarily due to growth in Medicaid.
-Our Medicaid enrollment finished the year at 3.6 million members, representing growth of over 640,000 members or 22% over the prior year.
+In the face of the continued unprecedented and largely unforeseeable demands of the COVID-19 pandemic environment, management continued to successfully achieve the Company's strategic goals in 2021 by delivering strong operating and financial performance.
+In 2021 we maintained or improved our operating metrics and continued our goal of achieving both inorganic and organic growth.
+We generated premium revenue of \$26.9 billion, an increase of 47% over 2020, reflecting increased membership.
+We ended the year with 5.2 million members, an increase of 1.2 million members, or 30%, year-over-year, primarily due to growth in the enrollment of our Medicaid members.
+Our Medicaid enrollment finished the year at 4.3 million members, representing growth of over 730,000 members, or 20% over the prior year.
 We achieved this growth while also continuing to improve our operating efficiency, enhancing the level of our talent, and developing future capabilities needed to address the evolving healthcare environment.
-Management's several accomplishments in 2020 included, among others:
+Management's several accomplishments in 2021 included, among others: